Honors in the Major

 Qualifying for Honors in the Major

 To qualify for Honors in the Major, a student must have completed at least 75 credits at MMC.
-The student must also have received an A or A- in their capstone course and an overall GPA of at least 3.5.
+The student must also have received an A or A- in their capstone course and a GPA of at least 3.5 in the major.

 When to pursue Honors in the Major: As the capstone course is generally taken in the Fall semester of the Senior year, Honors in the Major is therefore generally pursued in the Spring semester of the Senior year.